 Theoretically Brewing Co. also sends all of their considerable organic waste, around 1000 kg per week, to be composted, cutting back large amounts that would otherwise end up in the landfill.

 If you’ve ever been to an event at Theoretically Brewing Co. you may have noticed that when they don’t have enough glasses for everyone, they use compostable cups, and they have an in-house bottle refill program as well!
 With all of these upgrades it is safe to say you can feel good about enjoying a cold one at Theoretically Brewing Co.!

-VRKade isn’t playing games when it comes to being a sustainable business.
-The team at the virtually paperless virtual reality arcade demonstrate excellent “turn-off behaviour” of their electronics and lighting when they are not open.
+VRKADE isn’t playing games when it comes to being a sustainable business.
+The team at the virtually paperless virtual reality arcade demonstrate excellent “turn-off behaviour” of their electronics and lighting when they are not needed.
 VRKade has a recycling program for cardboard, plastics, and returnables and only use paper products that are all forest friendly or recycled.
 Reclaimed wood was used for all of their benches, shelves, and their front desk and they cut back on water waste by providing a water cooler for staff and gamers!
 VRKade has teamed up with Environment Lethbridge to level-up their sustainability.
-Check out their progress as they participate in the Small Business Energy Efficiency Program to complete their action plan and gain points towards their Sustainable Business Certification!
+Through their participation in the Small Business Energy Efficiency Program, they have achieved a Silver Level Sustainable Business Certification!